Academic Archers Conference 2026

 An informal Friday hello at Benugo’s for early arrivals

-Below - Call for Papers / Ticket information and Box Office Link / Accomodation information / FAQ (hover over the text for the link)
+Below - Ticket information and Box Office Link / programme at a glance / Accomodation information / FAQ (hover over the text for the link)

 Tickets – Now on Sale